stakater/kubestackplus-docs/content/for-developers/expose-your-application.md

     name: nordmart-service
 "```"

-In the above example, a route named nordmart-route is defined, pointing to the nordmart-service service.
+In the above example, a route named `nordmart-route` is defined, pointing to the `nordmart-service` service.

 b.
 Apply the configuration to create the route:

 `oc apply -f route.yaml`
 c.
-Once the route is created, it will assign a hostname (nordmart.example.com) that you can use to access your application externally.
+Once the route is created, it will assign a hostname (`nordmart.example.com`) that you can use to access your application externally.

 Note: In order to use a hostname, you must have a DNS record pointing to the OpenShift cluster's external IP or load balancer.

-By following the steps outlined above, you can successfully expose your application deployed on Red Hat OpenShift, using the example application "nordmart."
+By following the steps outlined above, you can successfully expose your application deployed on Red Hat OpenShift, using the example application "`nordmart`".
 Whether using the NodePort, LoadBalancer, or Route approach, you can make your application accessible from outside the OpenShift cluster, allowing users to access and interact with your application over the network.

 ## Service Type